 • Although the PLCL generally only submits two teams to the CGCC, if a qualifying team decides later it is unable to attend the event OR the host city invites extra teams to participate in the CGCC then the PLCL will open the ability to participate in the CGCC to the next ranked team(s) from the play-downs to compete.

 • Any teams that represents the PLCL at the CGCC must have a matching uniform, this includes, but is not limited to; black (or otherwise matching) pants, jackets and shirts.

-• The PLCL covers the cost of the CGCC registration.
+• The PLCL covers the cost of the CGCC registration for a four person team.
 But all remaining expenses including, but not limited to, travel, hotel, meals and uniforms are the responsibility of participating teams.